meronym/purl/README.md

 ## Challenges

-- Deal with concurrency (multiple virtual channels between **C** and **S**, as each channel needs to process the request/response flow sequentially).
+- Deal with concurrency (create multiple virtual channels between **C** and **S**, as each channel needs to process the request/response flow sequentially).

     - Prevent double spends via concurrent requests

 - Deal with network failures at various stages (assign unique IDs to requests and establish request idempotency).
 Clients can retry the same request at no cost (if they didn't get back a response due to network failures).
 Servers can cache the responses for a limited time window.

-- Deal with key security - in production scenatios, both clients and servers will most likely choose to delegate custody to a third party (can the hub act as a custodian as well?)
+- Deal with key security - in production scenatios, both clients and servers will most likely choose to delegate custody to a third party (can/should the hub act as a custodian?)